IssacL891/voronoi-fracture-716/README.md

 * **2nd Step:** Clip the diagram into the actual polygon.
 * **3rd Step:** The fragments (boundary of Voronoi cells) are passed to Unity which creates a mesh (the object represented for the Physics engine) and a sprite (the object represented for the rendering engine) for each cell.

+#### Object Pooling
+One of the optimizations we did to make things run more smoothly was using object pooling.